jwlawson/jwlawson.github.io/_posts/2020-02-23-cmake-external-project.md

 is doing (albeit with more platform specific workarounds).

 Another full example is included in [SYCL-DNN], which uses Google benchmark as its benchmarking framework.
-It's [find module][findbenchmark] is very straight forward and closely follows the above.
+Its [find module][findbenchmark] is very straight forward and closely follows the above.